Clipping (audio)

 The altered peaks and troughs of the sine wave form displayed on this oscilloscope indicate the signal has been "clipped."

 Clipping is a form of waveform distortion that occurs when an amplifier is overdriven and attempts to deliver an output voltage or current beyond its maximum capability.
 Driving an amplifier into clipping may cause it to output power in excess of its power rating.

 In the frequency domain, clipping produces strong harmonics in the high-frequency range (as the clipped waveform comes closer to a square wave).
-The extra high-frequency weighting of the signal could make tweeter damage more likely than if the signal was not clipped.
+The extra high-frequency weighting of the signal could make tweeter damage more likely than if the signal were not clipped.

 In most cases, the distortion associated with clipping is unwanted, and is visible on an oscilloscope even if it is inaudible.
 However, clipping is often used in music for artistic effect, particularly guitar-dominant genres like blues, rock, and metal.

 Overview

 When an amplifier is pushed to create a signal with more power than its power supply can produce, it will amplify the signal only up to its maximum capacity, at which point the signal can be amplified no further.
 As the signal simply "cuts" or "clips" at the maximum capacity of the amplifier, the signal is said to be "clipping".
 The extra signal, which is beyond the capability of the amplifier, is simply cut off, resulting in a sine wave becoming a distorted square-wave-type waveform.

 Amplifiers have voltage, current and thermal limits.
 Clipping may occur due to limitations in the power supply or the output stage.
 Some amplifiers are able to deliver peak power without clipping for short durations before energy stored in the power supply is depleted or the amplifier begins to overheat.